0xkurome/karis/README.md

-## Kurome's Auto Ricing Installation Script for kali linux 2020.3+
+## Kyli0x's Auto Ricing Installation Script for kali linux 2020.3+

 ### Install
 <b>Do not</b> run `karis` with sudo